 - Repeat the action if more that two lots have been delivered.

-- Click the three dots and arrow on the right, and select Go to Delivery in the drop-down menu.
+- Click the icon with three dots and an arrow to the right of the line and select Go to delivery.

-With tracezilla you can print QR code lot labels for internal use and GS1 parcel labels.
+With tracezilla you can print QR code lot labels for internal use.

 - Go to the order.